Language Arts 5

 Summary of Course Content and Activities

 Physical Education and Wellness 5 (or PEW 5) is based on the new Alberta curriculum (2022).
-PEW supports a strength-based focus that promotes the development of the whole individual and aims to nurture students in their pursuit of living healthy and active lifestyles.
+PEW supports a strength-based focus that promotes the development of the whole individual and aims to nurture students in their pursuit of living healthy and active lifestyles, from a biblical perspective.
 Physical education improves the quality of life for individuals, families, and communities.
 As students become physically literate, they develop the motivation, confidence, physical competence, and knowledge to value and take on the responsibility for engaging in a wide range of physical activities.
 Wellness education promotes the vitality of individuals and communities and provides students with opportunities to learn about various aspects of health and wellbeing and to make informed decisions.
-As students grow and develop, they access, comprehend, evaluate, communicate, and apply health and wellness-related information as a means of promoting, maintaining, and improving wellbeing in a variety of settings throughout their lifetimes.
+As students grow and develop, they access, comprehend, evaluate, communicate, and apply health and wellness related information as a means of promoting, maintaining, and improving wellbeing in a variety of settings throughout their lifetimes.
 Students who understand the importance of their wellbeing can make healthy living choices because they have developed essential knowledge and skills.

 There is an assignment at the end of each unit of study that relates back to the information taught in the lesson.
-Also, there are formative assessments placed throughout the lessons, such as Group Discussions and Table Talks and Case Studies, that students think through to develop their understanding of the course material and have parents actively work with them to provide their practical input based on their own personal experiences.
+Also, there are formative assessments placed throughout the lessons, such as Group Discussions and Table Talks with parents and Case Studies, that students think through to develop their understanding of the course material and have parents or supervisors actively work with them to provide their practical input based on their own personal experiences.

 Philosophy Statement: